 Introduction

 The global extent of inland wetlands has declined almost 70% during the 20th century mainly due to land cover change for agricultural production (Davidson 2014).
 This rate of wetland conversion has continued into the 21st century (Gardner et al. 2015) resulting in the loss of many important ecosystem services (Leemans and De Groot 2003).
 Wetlands play an essential role in maintaining water quality by removing excess nutrients and pesticides, especially on agricultural landscapes, that can degrade downstream water quality (Vymazal 2017).
-Wetlands also manage water quantity by storing water, regulating and recharging aquifers during wet seasons and thereby mitigating flooding in wet periods and supporting agricultural production during drier periods (Dixon and Wood 2003).
-The role of water regulation is particularly crucial for conserving freshwater, a critical input for community welfare and agricultural production across the globe.
+Wetlands also manage water quantity by storing water, regulating and recharging aquifers during wet seasons and thereby mitigate flooding in wet periods and support agricultural production during drier periods (Dixon and Wood 2003).
+The role of water regulation is particularly crucial for conserving freshwater, a critical resource for community welfare and agricultural production across the globe.
 Other identified wetland ecosystem services include carbon sequestration, recreation, tourism, human and livestock foods, and habitat to support diverse biotic communities (e.g., Davies et al. 2008; Badiou et al. 2011; Gleason et al. 2011; De Groot et al. 2012).

-Wetland ecosystem services have many of the characteristics of public goods and are not traded in markets (e.g., habitat for biodiversity, water quality) and there is an incomplete understanding of the link between changes in ecosystem structure and functions, and the goods and services that are produced for society (Mitsch and Goesselink 2000; Brander et al. 2006).
+Wetland ecosystem services have many of the characteristics of public goods and are not traded in markets (e.g., habitat for biodiversity, water quality) and there is an incomplete understanding of the link between changes in ecosystem structure and function, and the goods and services that are produced for society (Mitsch and Goesselink 2000; Brander et al. 2006).
 As a result, it is often challenging to quantify a monetary value for many wetland ecosystems services that could be used in cost-benefit analysis, tradeoff analysis and wetland conservation policy development.
 To overcome this hurdle, a range of methods have been tested and adapted to estimate the monetary value of wetland ecosystem services, hereafter referred to as wetland values (Brander et al. 2016).

 However, due to time and budget constraints, it is not always possible or efficient to conduct site-specific studies to estimate wetland values.
 In these cases, benefit transfer methods can be used to supply information on ecosystem service values for policy decision-making in comparable jurisdictions.
-Richardson et al. (2015) identified three main benefit transfer methods including (1) a unit transfer function, (2) a benefit transfer function, and (3) a meta-analysis transfer function.
+Richardson et al. (2015) identified three main benefit transfer methods: (1) a unit transfer function, (2) a benefit transfer function, and (3) a meta-analysis transfer function.
 A meta-analysis, which uses rigorous quantitative methods to analyze multiple empirical studies, is often considered to produce the most reliable benefit transfer values of the three (Richardson et al. 2015).
 Several studies have conducted meta-regression analysis on the value of wetland ecosystem services (Brouwer et al. 1999; Woodward and Wui, 2001; Brander et al. 2007; Ghermandi et al. 2010; Mitsch and Gosselink, 2000; Brander et al. 2006; Chaikumbung et al. 2019).
 Yet, a characteristic lacking from these studies is that they were not restricted to wetlands on agricultural landscapes.